talksik/blog/_posts/2024-03-01-flowy-why-it-will-work.md

 `We are making digital communication more human.`

-People shouldn't be breaking their necks to type all day on their phones or laptops.
+People shouldn't be breaking their necks to get to others on their phones or laptops.
+It should feel like your people are right there.

 ### Personal anecdote
 I hate my phone.
 I want to get away from screens.
 I hate all of the apps I have to manage to get to my people.